strimzi/strimzi.github.io/_posts/2021-09-15-drain-cleaner.md

 than one replica running on different nodes or availability zones, then it should be possible to do a rolling update without any service disruption.

-An event that may affect your service availability is the Kubernetes upgrade, where all nodes are drained one by one, until they are all running on the new version.
+An event that may affect your service availability is the Kubernetes upgrade, where all cluster nodes are drained one by one, until they are all running on the new version.
 Node draining is also used for maintenance.
 When a node is drained, all pods running on it are evicted and scheduled on other nodes.
 This process works well with stateless applications, but can cause issues when you have a stateful replicated application like Kafka.

 <!--more-->